The Jewish Inheritance Laws

-The laws of inheritance appeared over two hundred times, mostly in Numbers, Deuteronomy, Joshua, and Psalms.
-We read specific instruction in Numbers 27:5-11, when the daughters of Zelophelad requested clarification from Moses regarding the disposition of their late father’s estate:
+The Jewish inheritance laws appeared over two hundred times, mostly in Numbers, Deuteronomy, Joshua, and Psalms.

 4-Because the land was given by God to the individual families, the people were not allowed to dispose of their land permanently.
 If they needed to sell it, it was to be returned during the year of Jubilee. “‘The land shall not be sold permanently, for the land is Mine; for you are strangers and sojourners with Me.
 And in all the land of your possession you shall grant redemption of the land.

-5-The Levites had a very special and blessed inheritance from God: “The Levitical priests—indeed, the whole tribe of Levi—are to have no allotment or inheritance with Israel.
+5-The Levites had a very special and blessed inheritance from God.
+“The Levitical priests—indeed, the whole tribe of Levi—are to have no allotment or inheritance with Israel.
 They shall live on the food offerings presented to the Lord, for that is their inheritance.
 They shall have no inheritance among their fellow Israelites; the Lord is their inheritance, as he promised them” (Deuteronomy 18:1–2).
-The Lord was the “inheritance” of the entire tribe of Levi (Num.
-18:20; Joshua 13:14, 33; 18:7; Eze.
-44:28).
+The Lord was the “inheritance” of the entire tribe of Levi (Numbers 18:20; Joshua 13:14, 33; 18:7; Ezekiel 44:28).